Stocks wobble between gains and losses as bond yields ease

-Stocks wobbled between small gains and losses on Wall Street Friday as gains by technology stocks offset a slide in banks and energy companies.
+Stocks wobbled between small gains and losses on Wall Street Friday as rising technology stocks offset a slide in banks and energy companies.

 Investors continued to watch the bond market, where Treasury yields were holding steady, as well as Washington, where Congress is expected to vote on President Joe Biden's stimulus package.

-The S&P 500 index was up 0.5% as of 11:42 a.m.
+The S&P 500 index was little changed as of 1:56 p.m.
 Eastern after moving between small gains and losses in early trading.
-The broad index was nearly split between gainers and losers, with technology stocks rising after being beaten down during the last few days.
+Technology stocks were rising after being beaten down during the last few days.

 Energy companies registered some of the broadest declines as the price of oil slipped.
 Banks also helped weigh down the broader market.